Xavi compares Ferran Torres form to early Luis Suarez struggles

 In six games in all competitions for the Blaugrana so far, Torres has scored twice.
 But those goals have come from his only two shots on target, with a further 15 attempts failing to trouble opposition goalkeepers.

-However, manager Xavi believes this is all part of life at Barcelona, comparing Torres' circumstances to those of Luis Suarez after his 2014 move from Liverpool.
+However, head coach Xavi believes this is all part of life at Barcelona, comparing Torres' circumstances to those of Luis Suarez following his 2014 move from Liverpool.

 Suarez, coming off a 31-goal season at Anfield, scored just once in his first eight matches for his new club.